BOOKSFASHIONHOME DECOR

 Misty of Chincoteague by Marguerite Henry

 Just off the coast of Virginia and Maryland, a marvelous thing occurs every spring: the wild equine residents of Assateague island swim over to neighboring Chincoteague at low tide with their tiny pony foals.
 Before the swim, two young children are determined to find Phantom, an elusive mare who has eluded the yearly swim.
-When they finally find Phantom, they discover an even greater prize - her sweet, gentle filly, Misty.
 The ultimate tale for animal lovers, Misty of Chincoteague will keep young readers enthralled from cover-to-cover.

 The Secret Garden by Francis Hodgson Burnett

-Francis Hodgson Burnett’s classic tale of a young girl who doesn’t fit in is the literary gateway drug to being obsessed with Jane Eyre as an adult (don’t ask me how I know).
+This classic tale of a young girl who doesn’t fit in is the literary gateway drug to being obsessed with Jane Eyre as an adult.
 Orphan Mary Lennox is quite sure her uncle’s estate, Messelthwaite Manor, has nothing to offer her.
 That is until she discovers an overgrown garden behind a rusty locked gate.
 As she tends the garden, she soon realizes it may be the key to tending the old wounds that haunt her family.

 Redwall by Brian Jacques

-In the peaceful Redwall Abbey within the idyllic Mossflower wood, the mice have grown used to peace and abundance.
-Content with their bounty, they learn that Cluny - an evil one-eyed rat - conspires to conquer their abbey and steal their good fortune!
+In the Redwall Abbey within the Mossflower wood, the mice have grown used to peace and abundance.
+Unfortunately, they learn that Cluny, an evil one-eyed rat, conspires to conquer their abbey and steal their good fortune!
 The only way to stop Cluny is to find the lost sword of the great warrior Martin.
 Whatever mouse wields the sword hold the answer to their destiny.
-This tale of heroism and bravery is a modern classic.
-More than talking animals, though, the series has a defining characteristic of cottagecore books: lots of scrumptious depictions of food.
+More than talking animals, the series has a defining trait of cottagecore books: lots of scrumptious depictions of food.

 Anne of Green Gables by L.M.
 Montgomery

-A spinster brother and sister get more than they bargained for when young orphan Anne Shirley arrives on their doorstep in Prince Edward Island, Canada.
+A spinster brother and sister get more than they bargained for when orphan Anne Shirley arrives on their doorstep in Prince Edward Island.
 Red-headed, precocious, opinionated, and passionate, Anne leaves an unforgettable impression on everyone around her.
 Set in a beautiful, remote setting, with a fiery main character beloved the world over, Anne of Green Gables is a foundational book in the cottagecore canon.

 Howl’s Moving Castle by Diana Wynne Jones

-When teenaged Sophie is cursed by the Witch of the Waste into appearing old and decrepit, she knows her only hope of breaking the curse is to appeal to the mysterious wizard Howl.
-A tempestuous cad, Sophie’s exasperation of Howl is matched only by how badly she needs his help.
+When teenaged Sophie is cursed into appearing old, she knows her only hope is to appeal to the mysterious wizard Howl.
+A tempestuous cad, Sophie’s exasperation with Howl is matched only by how badly she needs his help.
 As they untangle curses and question demons together, however, Howl and Sophie learn much about each other and themselves.
-Though it’s been overshadowed by the enchanting Studio Ghibli film, Jones’ tale of a chaotic wizard and his beautiful moving castle is worth reading even if you’ve seen the film.
+Jones’ tale of a chaotic wizard and his beautiful castle is worth reading even if you’ve seen the film.

 Non-Fiction Cottagecore Books